A person sitting inside a speech bubble surrounded by other bubbles.

 All of the above

-A few members of the community shared that there really are no easy parts of this journey.
+A few community members shared that there are no easy parts of this journey.
 The worry, the treatments, and the after-effects all take their toll.
 However, many community members also shared that their cancer responded to treatment and is in remission.
 No matter where you are in your journey, there is always hope ahead.

 “I have yet to find anything easy in this fight.”